HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

   a bit to keep up with the times.
 - [**Ant Design**](https://ant.design/) is a product of Ant Financial, which I gather is the PayPal of the Alibaba universe.
 It’s very widely used in China.

-### Interactivity and accessibility

-Most UI frameworks come with some JavaScript-driven interactive components like dropdowns, tabs, autocomplete inputs, and modals.
-If you like a library's esthetic, you'd better hope you like the functionality of their interactive components, and vice versa -- because the two are intricately linked, and trying to override a framework's built-in classes is something I don't enjoy doing.

-If you look through these libraries’ websites, they all _say_ somewhere that their components are accessible.
-But some of them are built from the ground up with accessibility in mind, while [others seem to treat it as an afterthought](https://darekkay.com/blog/accessible-ui-frameworks/).
-Accessibility isn’t a yes-or-no proposition  —  there are degrees, and it’s really hard to get it all right.

-One approach is to separate out the styling from the interactivity.
-For example, [**Reach UI**](https://reach.tech/) is an accessibility-first library that that provides bare-bones implementations of UI patterns like dialogs and autocomplete, with the expectation that you’ll provide your own styling.

 <figure class='figure-xl'>